-It’s a good idea to track how those keywords your blog was performing well for change after you’ve made these updates.
+It’s a good idea to track how those keywords in your blog were performing well for change after you’ve made these updates.
 You can do this by either tracking these positions manually or through the position tracking tool your SEO software should have.

 - Did I write this blog with any keywords in mind?